stefan-hoeck/idris2-pack/README.md

 two libraries plus a test suite for local development.
 A detailed description how it works can be found [here](example1/README.md).

-The second example in folder `example2` explain how to collaborate on several packages in parallel via GitHub.
+The second example in the folder `example2` explains how to collaborate on several packages in parallel via git.
 Details can be found [here](example2/README.md).

 ## Stuff still Missing